spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/paid-time-off/index.html.md

 This page is written with a focus on vacation.
 The below recommendations on communicating your time off apply to time off for all reasons where possible and avoid concerns of health, safety, or job abandonment.
 If taking time off for medical needs or sick time, whether physical or mental, please follow our [Sick Time Policy](/handbook/paid-time-off/#sick-time-procedures---all-team-members).

-In the United States, team members may experience a qualifying condition under the Family Medical Leave Act (FMLA) after 3 days of continuous or non-continuous absences (if related to the same condition).
-Team Members may notify GitLab as of the 3rd day of their absence, but are required to notify their Absence Management Team at [leaves@gitlab.com] no later than the 5th consecutive/non-consecutive absence so that the team can process your time off under the applicable leave laws.
-Your pay will be administered under our Sick Time policy for the first 25 days, and then you should move onto [Short-Term Disability](/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/#group-long-term-and-short-term-disability-insurance), or the equivalent State pay benefits.

-* Please be aware that certain states in the US require you to notify your employer of the need for a medical leave prior to your first day of leave whenever possible.
-To ensure timely reporting and prevent any delays in your pay, please follow the instructions listed in the [Family Medical Leave Act](/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/#family-medical-leave-act) handbook section to report your time away.

 If you are taking Parental Leave, please see our [Parental Leave Policy](/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave).

 ## A GitLab team members Guide to Time Off